 [profile.*] sections for any profile you want to customize, you can override

 any subset of the default settings.
 For example, here are the default values

 [profile.dev] opt-level = 0 [profile.release] opt-level = 3

 opt-level setting controls the number of optimizations Rust will apply to

-your code with a range of zero to three.
+your code, with a range of 0 to 3.
 Applying more optimizations extends

-want faster compiling even at the expense of the resulting code running slower.
+you'll want faster compiling even if the resulting code runs slower.
+That is

-to release your code, it’s best to spend more time compiling.
-You’ll only
+release your code, it’s best to spend more time compiling.
+You’ll only compile

-compile in release mode once and run the compiled program many times, so
+in release mode once, but you'll run the compiled program many times, so

 release mode trades longer compile time for code that runs faster.
-That is the
+That is why

 opt-level for the